How to Train a Therapy Dog: Requirements You Need to Know

 What Happens Afterward

-After your dog receives their certification, the first few visits you make will most likely be supervised by the organization you applied with.
-When they see how well your dog does, they'll give you the go-ahead to make visits on your own.
+If your dog gets their certification, the first few visits will be supervised by their organization.
+When they see how well your dog does, they’ll give you the go-ahead to make visits on your own.

 To get an actual therapy dog certification from the AKC, you’ll need to complete 50 visits.
 Make sure you keep detailed records and get staff signatures.

-Once you receive an AKC certification, you and your pooch will have significantly more opportunities to attend events, and you may get an invitation to join local therapy dog teams.
-These visits will count towards further accolades with the AKC, including Advanced (100 visits), Excellent (200 visits), and Distinguished (400 visits).
+Once you receive an AKC certification, you and your pooch will have way more opportunities to attend events, and you may get an invitation to join local therapy dog teams.